ferranjr/build-your-own-in-rust/url-shortener/README.md

  - [ ] Use tracing/logging

 # Testing
 Using `cargo test` or, if installed, using `cargo nextest run` will run unit and integration tests.
-Since we use testcontainers.
+Since we use test-containers, no need for setting up the DB, in integration tests we are creating the required indexes.

 # Running Locally
 Using docker-compose we can easily start the application locally:
 ```
 docker-compose up
 ```
-After that you can run curl commands agains the service:
+After that you can run curl commands against the service:
 ```shell
 curl -XPOST "http://127.0.0.1:8080/" --header 'content-type: application/json'  -d'{ "long_url": "https://github.com/ferranjr/build-your-own-in-rust" }'
 ```